Should you cover turkey with foil while it cooks? Well, putting aluminum foil over turkey can help the cooking process as it roasts.

 Foil Tent Turkey Cooking Instructions

-4. How to tent with foil?
-Make a tent-shape with the foil by creasing a piece of foil in the center.
+- Here's how to tent with foil: Make a tent-shape with the foil by creasing a piece of foil in the center.
 Prop it up over the turkey.
 The ends will be in the roasting pan.
 Stand the center up 1 inch over the turkey breast to allow for air flow.

-5. Put the turkey in the oven.
-Roast it until a thermometer inserted in the innermost part of the thigh and wing and the thickest part of the breast reaches 165 degrees Fahrenheit, per the University of Illinois Extension.
-Let the turkey stand for 20 minutes, as recommended by the USDA Food Safety and Inspection Service, to improve ease of carving.
+- Put the turkey in the oven.
+Roast it until a thermometer inserted in the innermost part of the thigh and wing and the thickest part of the breast reaches 165 degrees Fahrenheit, per the UIE.
+Let the turkey stand for 20 minutes, per the USDA, to make it easier to carve.

 Other Tips for Roasting Your Turkey With Foil

-• If your turkey is looking a little pale for your taste, remove or fold back the foil for the last 30 minutes of roasting.
-You can brush the skin with some vegetable oil to enhance the browning process, per the University of Illinois Extension.
+- If your turkey is looking a little pale for your taste, remove or fold back the foil for the last 30 minutes of roasting.
+You can brush the skin with some vegetable oil to enhance the browning process, per the UIE.